 TRAVEL INSURANCE: To safeguard against losses due to illness, accident, or other unforeseen circumstances, we strongly recommend the purchase of travel insurance as soon as possible after making a deposit.
-VENT has partnered with Redpoint Resolutions as our preferred travel insurance provider.
-Through Redpoint, we recommend Ripcord Rescue Travel InsuranceTM.
-Designed for all types of travelers, Ripcord is among the most highly regarded travel insurance programs available.
+VENT has partnered with Redpoint Travel Protection as our preferred travel insurance provider.
+Through Redpoint, we recommend its Ripcord plan.
+Designed for all types of travelers, Ripcord is among the most comprehensive travel protection programs available.